frederic-perez/AmE-dictionary/data/dictionary.md

 __q-tip__
 __Q-tips__ _n_ :three::hammer:
 __Q&A__ _The gathering will feature question-and-answer sessions._
+__QCT__ _abbr_ Quantitative CT.
+A type of CT scan used to measure density of bone in the vertebrae or in the extremities (peripheral QCT), usually the wrist.
+QCT is rarely used because it is expensive, results in higher radiation exposure, and is less accurate than DEXA, P-DEXA or DPA.
 __qua__ _prep_ In the capacity or character of; as: _The president qua head of the party mediated the dispute._
 __quack__ _n_ :three: Incompetent doctor.
 __quadrennial__